 Glandular transplantation is a possibility for those diabetes sufferers who have a damaged or faulty pancreas.
 It is an intensive and risky option that will require taking anti-rejection drugs for the rest of your life.
 But, hopefully, you won’t be diabetic anymore.

 Bariatric surgery won’t cure diabetes, but it might help reverse the chances of developing obesity-related type 2 diabetes.
 It is another very risky surgery, and it is only for the very obese who have tried everything else.
 There is no guarantee that diabetes will be averted.
+It is also a surgery that requires quite a bit of a lifestyle change.
+You can find books like The Emotional First Aid Kit at Amazon that detail the results of bariatric surgery.

 Natural Diabetes Control